On a numerical criterion for Fano fourfolds: Partial results on Conjecture

 for $m\gg 1$.
 By exactly the same arguments as in Case 1 of the proof of \cite{liu-matsumura}*{Theorems 3.3}, there exists a curve $C\in |(K_T+S+rL)|_S|$ which is not contained in the $\mu|_S$-exceptional locus for $r>3$.
 Then, from \eqref{eq.key.5}, we can conclude that

 On the other hand, from \eqref{eq.key.5}, we have that

 This is a contradiction.

 Therefore, we assume that $\dim \mu(B)\leq 1$.
 In this case, $B$ is $\mu$-exceptional and $V$ is normal.
 Assume that $B\neq 0$.
 Then, $\dim \mu(B)=1$ by $B^3=0$ in \eqref{eq.key.4}.
 As in \cite{liu-matsumura}*{Theorem 3.3}, we have that $(K_T+\mu^*H) \cdot B \cdot L>0$ for a very ample divisor $H$ on $V$.
 It follows that $H \cdot \mu(B) \cdot (-K_X)|_V>0$, which is impossible.
 Therefore, we have that $B=0$, $T=V$ is a Gorenstein variety with at worst canonical singularities, $L=-K_X|_V$ is strictly nef, and $K_V+tL$ is not ample for any $t\gg 1$ (see Proposition \ref{prop.ind}).
-As showed in the last paragraph of the proof of \cite{liu-matsumura}*{Theorem 3.5}, we can further assume that $V$ is a prime Calabi--Yau divisor. \end{step}
+The same as the last paragraph of the proof of \cite{liu-matsumura}*{Theorem 3.5}, we can assume that $q(V)=h^1(V,\mathcal O_V)=0$ and $K_V\sim_{\mathbb Q}0$.
+By \cite{liu}*{Lemma 2.1} (whose proof is based on the strategy of \cite{lp}), we can further assume that $K_V\sim 0$, that is, $V$ is a prime Calabi--Yau divisor.
+In conclusion of the first two steps, we prove the desired result under condition (1): \begin{claim} If $V$ is not a prime Calabi--Yau divisor, then $V-mK_X$ is ample for $m\gg 1$. \end{claim} \end{step}

-\begin{step} In the remaining case, $V$ is a prime Calabi--Yau divisor such that $(K_X+V)|_V=K_V\sim 0$.
+\begin{step} In this step, we consider that $V$ is a prime Calabi--Yau divisor.
+In particular, $0\sim K_V=(K_X+V)|_V$ by definition and the adjunction formula \cite{kollar-mori}*{Proposition 5.73}.
 Then, $V$ is nef on $X$ by Lemma \ref{lem.nef}.
 We consider the long cohomology sequence induced by the exact sequence

 Since $X$ is rationally connected, we have that $H^0(X, \mathcal O_X(K_X))=H^4(X, \mathcal O_X)=0$ and $H^1(X, \mathcal O_X(K_X))=H^3(X, \mathcal O_X)=0$ by Serre's duality.
 It follows that